CSC09555-v01.jpg

 Fort Worth, Texas based bassoonist Nicole Haywood Vera Tenorio has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
 Using her orchestral positions as a platform, she continues to seek opportunities to contribute to the community on a more intimate scale as an educator and chamber musician.
 Nicole is currently Acting Bassoon/Contrabassoon of the Fort Worth Symphony Orchestra.
 She is also Assistant Principal and Second Bassoon of the Grant Park Orchestra in Chicago during the summer months.
 She previously served as Acting Assistant Principal and Second Bassoon of the Oregon Symphony for three seasons, Acting Second Bassoon of the Kansas City Symphony and Acting Bassoon/Contrabassoon of The Florida Orchestra.

 A native of San Antonio, Texas, Nicole Haywood Vera Tenorio holds a Bachelor of Music degree from The University of Texas at Austin, where she studied with Kristin Wolfe Jensen, and a Master of Music degree from Rice University, where she studied with Benjamin Kamins.
 Additional major teachers include Sharon Kuster and Mark Rogers.
+During her free time, Nicole likes to exercise, travel and explore new restaurants and bars with her husband Alfredo.

 Recordings